nullt3r/jfscan/README.md

 * Fully supports IPv6.
 * Supports scope control, only targets defined in scope will be scanned.

-The JFScan (Just Fu*king Scan) is a wrapper around a super-fast port scanner Masscan.
+Turn never-ending Nmap scans into 5 minutes.
+The JFScan (Just Fu*king Scan) is a wrapper around a super-fast port scanner Masscan and Nmap.
 It's designed to simplify work when scanning for open ports on targets in a variety of formats.
 The JFScan accepts a target in the following forms: URL, domain, or IP (including CIDR).
 You can specify a file with targets using argument or use stdin.

 The JFScan also allows you to output only the results and chain it with other tools like Nuclei.
 The domain:port output of JFScan is crucial if you want to discover vulnerabilities in web applications as the virtual host decides which content will be served.